-In a study conducted by Danilo Domingues Millen and Cassiele Aparecida de Oliveira, researchers from Sao Paulo State University (UNESP), in Brazil, acidosis was identified by 37.5% of feedlot cattle nutritionists as the second most important health problem, after respiratory problems (identified by 40.4% of nutritionists) but well before of cysticercosis (identified by 9.4% of the nutritionists).
+In a study conducted in 2014 by Danilo Domingues Millen and Cassiele Aparecida de Oliveira at São Paulo State University (Unesp) in Dracena (São Paulo, Brazil), acidosis was identified by 37.5% of feedlot cattle nutritionists as the second most important health problem, after respiratory problems (identified by 40.4% of nutritionists) but well before of cysticercosis (identified by 9.4% of the nutritionists).

-At FAPESP Week Nebraska-Texas, held on September 18-22 in the cities of Lincoln, Nebraska and Lubbock, Texas, Millen presented the outcome of surveys completed by nutritionists and the findings of research studies he is currently conducting on the feeding of ruminants.
+At FAPESP Week Nebraska-Texas, which is bringing together researchers from the United States and Brazil through September 22 in the cities of Lincoln (Nebraska) and Lubbock (Texas), Millen presented the outcome of surveys completed by nutritionists and the findings of research studies he is currently conducting on the feeding of ruminants.
 The data collected help provide a clearer understanding of the developments in nutritional recommendations and management practices in the production of feedlot cattle in Brazil.

-"We conducted three studies: in 2009, 2011 and 2015, based on surveys containing nearly 80 technical questions directed at nutritionists who work with feedlot cattle all over Brazil," said Millen about the studies, all of them supported by Sao Paulo Research Foundation - FAPESP.
+“We conducted three studies: in 2009, 2011 and 2015, based on surveys containing nearly 80 technical questions directed at nutritionists who work with feedlot cattle all over Brazil.
+We followed a model developed in the United States by Professor Michael Galyean, who is now the Provost of Texas Tech University.
+When conducting a survey of this type, in order to be sure of the results, the survey needs to include 80% or 90% of the niche wished to be covered.
 In Brazil, the first study involved 31 nutritionists and the other two studies involved 33.
-They are responsible for approximately of 90% of all feedlot cattle in Brazil."
+They are responsible for approximately of 90% of all feedlot cattle in Brazil,” he told Agência FAPESP.

 Additives that influence fermentation